 Three Phase Induction Motor

-Linear Induction Motor
+- Squirrel Cage Induction Motor

-Types Induction Motor
+- Slip Ring Induction Motor

 Why is Three Phase Induction Motor Self Starting?

-Working Principle of Three Phase Induction Motor
+Working Principle of a Three Phase Induction Motor – Video

 Why Single Phase Induction Motor is not Self Starting?

 It has only one phase still it makes the rotor to rotate, so it is quite interesting.
 Before that, we need to know why a single phase induction motor is not a self-starting motor and how we overcome the problem.
 We know that the AC supply is a sinusoidal wave and it produces a pulsating magnetic field in the uniformly distributed stator winding.